Attendance & Punctuality

 Be in school regularly an on time:

 It is settling for children and helps them get into a routine.
-The more regularly they are in school and on time the more they get used to it.
+The more regularly they are in school and on time the more they feel settled and happy.

 Get up early enough: